This game is rated PEGI 16

 Our Game Pathways reveal how 15-year-olds play this game:

 All accessibility settings were gathered from the PS4 version of the game.
 Accessibility may be slightly different in the PS3 version.

 A notable change between the two versions is that the PS3 version had mandatory motion controls.
 Sections that used motion controls were replaced with stick controls in the PS4 remaster.

-Our experts have hand-picked the following similar games for you.
-These offer a similar way to play to Uncharted 3: Drake's Deception or are games with a similar theme or topic.
+Our experts have hand-picked the following similar games.
+These are similar to Uncharted 3: Drake's Deception in how they play or their theme.
 These are good alternative games to Uncharted 3: Drake's Deception, or are a younger rated alternative for players not ready for PEGI 16 or ESRB TEEN games.